J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 # Included In default-src:

-# Not included In default-src:

-## base-uri:
-The "base-uri" directive, is used to control what URLs a base element can use.

-To set base-uri, use:

-`base-uri DOMAIN_NAME *.DOMAIN_NAME`

 ## connect-src:
 The "connect-src" directive, is used to restrict the URLs that can be loaded, using script interfaces.